grenzbotin/react-electron-template/README.md

 The builds are automatically generated via a [github action](https://github.com/marketplace/actions/electron-builder-action)

+#### Trigger release build

+The `git-release` script helps you in preparing for a new release.
+After running `yarn release:git` it will ask you for the new version, update the package.json and push your branch with a tag to git.
+This will create new build packages and executables via the github action.

 #### Local build

 You can generate build scripts for all platforms using [electron-builder](https://www.electron.build/).
 Thus I can not recommend, since the challenges to do so are hard to solve: